Taxon Report

 Taxon Summary

-Atriplex tularensis, commonly known as Bakersfield smallscale, is a annual herb in the Chenopodiaceae that is found only in California.
+Atriplex tularensis, commonly known as Bakersfield smallscale, is a annual herb in the Amaranthaceae that is found only in California.
 It occurs within Chenopod scrub, growing at elevations from 90 to 200 meters.
 Atriplex tularensis is ranked 1A, Plants Presumed Extirpated in California and Either Rare or Extinct Elsewhere.

 Classification